By using this site, you agree to the Privacy Policy and Terms of Use.

 In the event of a cancellation or a delay that results in a missed connection, Delta says it will automatically rebook customers on the next available flight.

-The airline also emphasized its commitment to transparency, saying customers will be notified as early as possible if schedules are adjusted.
+The airline also emphasised its commitment to transparency, saying customers will be notified as early as possible if schedules are adjusted.

-As winter weather tightens its grip on much of the country, Delta’s early flexibility measures aim to help travelers make informed decisions—before the storm arrives.
+As winter weather tightens its grip on much of the country, Delta’s early flexibility measures aim to help travellers make informed decisions—before the storm arrives.
+Travellers can expect: no change fees for eligible customers adjusting travel plans, real-time flight updates via the Delta app and website and automatic rebooking when disruptions occur.

 Has winter weather ever disrupted your flight?
 How are you preparing this time?
 Let us know below!